 Anyone who has a gravel driveway or path will be all too familiar with having to regularly rake the gravel.
 Loose gravel is constantly moved aside by traffic.
 This is even worse on sloping driveways.
 Regular maintenance in the form of raking is required to re-spread the gravel.
-This time consuming maintenance can be reduced substantially by using Gravel Paving.
+The frequency of this time consuming maintenance can be reduced substantially by using our Gravel Paving.
 Once installed, the paver contains the gravel within individual honeycomb cells to prevent it moving when trafficked.
 It also increases the load bearing capacity of the driveway.

 Gravel Paving is typically installed just like any other paving system and then filled with the gravel of your choice.
 When installed properly, they should also have the same functionality as any other paving systems.
 The natural permeability of gravelled areas are maintained allowing the natural percolation of rain water into the ground.
 This is why permeable gravel paving is one of the simplest and cheapest ways of reducing the SUDS requirements on projects.

-Typical application would require the pavers be laid on a levelled sand blinding layer on an optional layer of geotextile over a compacted hardcore base down to suitable formation.
+Typical application would require the pavers be laid on a levelled sand blinding and bedding layer on an optional layer of geotextile over a compacted hardcore base down to suitable formation.

 Paved areas are fully porous and permeable and will contribute towards flood prevention by allowing rain water to percolate naturally into the ground.
 This means gravel paved areas should not require any additional drainage.

 Main factors to be considered when deciding on a suitable gravel paving system are durability, required design life, traffic loading, frequency of loading, stability when trafficked, ease of installation and finally cost.
 The rule of thumb is you get what you pay for.
 Premium systems will generally last longer, carry heavier loads, more stable under traffic and easier to install with less cutting required.